-Badass: He's one of the most powerful fighters in the warband, look at how he easily he hews apart Saxons in episodes 3 and 4.
+Badass: He's one of the most powerful fighters in the hird, as indicated by how he easily he hews apart Saxons in episodes 3 and 4.
 A shield bash from this guy sends Saxons flying, too.
 It's also notable that while everyone else scurries in battle, Eric strides slowly and confidently like a god of war.

 Badass Cape: Wears one when he and Ragnar raid Lindisfarne.
 It's rather reminiscent of a longcoat.

 Badass Beard: Truly so!
 His is tied into two separate plaits!